 You must also apply for the Standard Visitor Visa if you plan to study in the United Kingdom briefly or if you need to transit through the nation.

 UK Student Visa Course Requirements

 If you have been accepted into one of the following programs, you may be able to obtain a student visa for the UK:

-- A full-time, lower-division course (more than 15 hours per week of study).
+- Full-time, lower-division course (more than 15 hours per week of study).
 RQF levels 3, 4, or 5 refer to apprenticeships, first two years of a bachelor’s degree, or A levels, which are essentially the final two years of high school.

 - A full-time program leading to a degree or a certificate above a degree.
 RQF levels 6, 7, and 8 are included (Bachelor, Postgraduate, Master, or Doctorate degree).

-- A degree-level course taken on the side that is above RQF 7 (Postgraduate, Master, or Doctorate degree).
+- Degree-level course taken on the side that is above RQF 7 (Postgraduate, Master, or Doctorate degree).

 - A postgraduate course of study recognized for doctors or dentists.

-- A course in the English language at the Common European Framework of Reference for Languages level B2 or higher.
+- Course in the English language at the Common European Framework of Reference for Languages level B2 or higher.

 People Also Asked